Chapter 22 : Love rule #21

 “Do they know where I am?”

-Teddy nodded, saying “Yes, I sent letters off to anyone I felt necessary while you were eating – McGonagall, your parents, Lucy’s aunt, Al and your friends.”
+Teddy nodded, saying “Yes, I sent letters off to anyone I felt necessary while you were eating – McGonagall, your parents, Lucy’s aunt.”

 I beamed at him, another weight lifting off my chest.
 I could only imagine everyone’s worry on finding me missing, so I was pleased that had been taken care of.
 I didn’t ask Teddy what he had written; he’d gotten me this far, so I could trust him to write a letter.